Svalbard Ski & Sail

 All of our trips are priced in Canadian Dollars.
 The approximate exchange rate is given for your convenience on each trip information page.

-Canadian clients: Flywire provides Canadian clients options to pay via bank transfer or an online banking portal.
-If your bank is not in the list of options, you can use your bank online banking to send an E-transfer to billing@sawback.com.
+Canadian clients paying by E-transfer: You will be invoiced via our accounting system Quickbooks.
+Please send an E-transfer to billing@sawback.com.
 If you prefer to pay by credit card in CAD indicate this on your Application Form.
 We charge a 3% processing fee for CAD card payments.

 Booking Conditions Fine Print